Mika Reyes

 Mika Aereen Marcaliñas Reyes (born June 21, 1994) is a Filipino volleyball player.
-She is a Middle Hitter/Blocker and is currently playing in the PVL Premier Volleyball League in the Philippines.
+She is a middle hitter/blocker and is currently playing for PLDT High Speed Hitters in the Premier Volleyball League.

-Early life
+Personal life

-Reyes grew up in Pulilan, Bulacan with her parents and four other siblings.
-Her family owns a resort named after their hometown.
+Reyes grew up in Pulilan, Bulacan.
+Her family owns a resort in their hometown.
 She finished her high school studies at St. Scholastica's College, Manila.
 She then got recruited and enrolled to De La Salle University.
-She took up AB Psychology and graduated on June 18, 2016.
+She took up AB Psychology and graduated in 2016.

+Reyes was previously in a relationship with basketball player Kiefer Ravena from 2014 until 2015 and with actor Jerome Ponce from 2017 until 2020.

 Career

 Reyes was named Best Attacker at the 2013 PVF Intercollegiate Volleyball Championship and Most Valuable Player in the 2015 edition.

 Reyes won the 2014 Philippine National Games Best Blocker award, and was the 1st Best Middle Blocker in its 2015 edition.
 She was part of the DLSU Lady Spikers champion teams of UAAP Season 74, Season 75, and Season 78.
 Playing under F2 Logistics, she was named as the brand ambassador of the Philippine Super Liga for its 2016 season.
 On July 28, 2016, Reyes was selected as the 7th and final volleyball player to join the Philippine special representative team to compete in the 2016 FIVB Volleyball Women's Club World Championship.

 On January 11, 2017, Reyes signed a two-year deal with the Petron Blaze Spikers.